- See a healthcare provider on your schedule.

 How much does an Ohio Medical Marijuana certificate and card cost?

-State application fee = $50.00 for Patients & $25.00 For Caregivers.
+State registration fee* = $50 for patients and $25 for caregivers.
 Patients who qualify for indigent or veteran status may be eligible for fee reductions.

 What medical conditions qualify for a Medical Marijuana Card in Ohio?